rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 ## 4.203.4 Distributor statements containing grammatically inseparable place names or dates

 <a name="4.203-4.1">4.203-4.1</a> If the [distributor statement](/DCRM/docs/ppdm/Distributor-statement/) contains grammatically inseparable statements relating to [place of distribution](/DCRM/docs/ppdm/Place-of-distribution/) or [date of distribution](/DCRM/docs/ppdm/Date-of-distribution/), transcribe the information as part of the name of the distributor element.
-Supply the [place of distribution](/DCRM/docs/ppdm/Place-of-distribution/)or [date of distribution](/DCRM/docs/ppdm/Date-of-distribution/), in square brackets in the appropriate element.
+Supply the [place of distribution](/DCRM/docs/ppdm/Place-of-distribution/) or [date of distribution](/DCRM/docs/ppdm/Date-of-distribution/), in square brackets in the appropriate element.

 ```[Greenfield, Massachusetts] : printed and sold at Greenfield, Massachusetts.```